martoast/zip-codes-challenge-api/README.md

 > php artisan make:model ZipCode -mfsc

-The zip-code model was the most complicated of the bunch as it includes relationships with other models such as FederalEntity, Municipality, and Settlement.
+The zipcode model was the most complicated of the bunch as it includes relationships with other models such as FederalEntity, Municipality, and Settlement.
 The "belongsTo" method is used to establish a one-to-many relationship between ZipCode and FederalEntity, Municipality.
 On the other hand, "belongsToMany" is used to establish a many-to-many relationship between ZipCode and Settlement.
 Additionally, there is a custom method called "resolveRouteBindingQuery" used to resolve the route binding.

     > php artisan make:model ZipCode -mfsc

     // This creates the model along with the factory, seeder and controller

-### Zip-code model

 ```php
 /**